veeCan54/03-CloudFrontS3SecureWebsiteHosting/README.md

 # Step 12:<a name="Step12"></a>
 After setting up Origin Access Control, if we try our original S3 website URL we see that it can't be accessed.
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/09OACInEffect.png)
 It can only be accessed using CloudFront.
+This means that we have prevented unauthorized access to our content.
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/09OACInEffect1.png)
 # Step 13:<a name="Step13"></a>
 Clean up resources.
 Delete the bucket, delete the Distribution. delete the Record in Route 53.